vinceskahan/v5wiki/logging.md

   missingok
   rotate 52
   compress
-#  delaycompress # do not compress the most recently rotated file
-  copytruncate   # copy the file, then truncate notifempty
+  delaycompress  # do not compress the most recently rotated file copytruncate   # copy the file, then truncate notifempty

-# on some systems the permissions do not propagate, so force them
+# on some systems the permissions must be specified explicitly
 #  create 644 root adm    # default user/group on Debian
 #  create 644 syslog adm  # default user/group on Ubuntu
 #  create 644 root root   # default user/group on Redhat